Each service maintains its own set of logs. By default, the logs are maintained in the

 - If an instance is down, you need to specify the option

 --offlineto collect the logs from that instance.
-If your whole system is down, you need to run the log_download script with the
+If your whole system is down, you need to run the script log_download with the option

 By default, each service stores its logs in its own folder at this path:

 This table shows the default log folder names for each service.
-Depending on how your system was configured when first deployed, your system's logs might not be stored in these directories.
+Depending on how your system was configured when first deployed, your system's logs might not be stored in these folders.